Gordarg/SnowCity-v2/README.md

 97. Export Answers to `.h5` and `.csv`
 98. Generate Invoke forms for Controllers same as Microsoft ASMX If controller allowed VIEW method
+99. Add domains (as publications); human will be able to create his/her own domain and attach their website to this RSS.

 # SnowKMS